OriginProtocol/origin/bridge-container/README.md

-This docker image installs and runs the bridge server (along with postgres, redis), ipfs and ganache (via origin-js `npm run start`) on Ubuntu 16.04, managing the processes using pm2.
+This docker image installs and runs the bridge server (along with postgres, redis) on Ubuntu 16.04, managing the processes using pm2.
 To run:

 1. Make sure you have Docker **version 18 or greater**:
 `docker --version`